 Stephen Raff became a partner of the firm in 1999 and has been personally involved in the settlement of thousands of cases.
 As the managing partner of the firm, he ensures that all cases are handled properly from the beginning to end.

-Stephen Raff is a member of the Passaic County Bar Association (PCBA) and presently serves as their Treasurer.
+Stephen Raff is a member of the Passaic County Bar Association (PCBA) and presently serves as President-Elect.

 In addition to his legal practice, Stephen Raff is actively involved in weight lifting, grappling and Brazilian Jiu Jitsu.
 In college he use to be a personal trainer and competed in several power lifting events.
 He has now become more focused on Jiu Jitsu and has traveled around the United States and Brazil to train with some of the top competitors and athletes in the world.
 While in Brazil he trained personally under Royler and Rolker Gracie at Gracie Humaita in Rio De Janeiro.
 When not fighting on the mats or in court, he can also be found on the soccer field coaching his kids’ soccer teams.